 Penguins spotted from our Doubtful Sound boat trip

 He takes us on a detour to watch penguins lined up on a rocky shoreline.
 Advertising billed the overnight on the private yacht as “custom,” and I’d made my desire to see penguins known as I boarded.
-“Here’s your penguins,” says Chris as I gleefully snap photos.
+“Here are your penguins,” says Chris as I gleefully snap photos.

 By dinnertime, we’ve harvested enough fish for all nine on board.
 Travis has had an elk roast – another New Zealand delicacy — in the oven all day.
 I sit down to the feast of local food with pride: I helped catch our dinner.

 - Kayak Doubtful Sound: Also starting from Manapouri and including a cruise across Lake Manapouri and a coach ride over the Wilmot Pass, the rest of this 10-hour adventure includes kayaking in the Doubtful Sound.
 Small groups have a maximum of 8 people, and the tour includes a safety briefing, warm gear, dry bag, jackets, and gloves.
-Check for discounts here.
+Check for discounts and reserve your Doubtful Sound kayak adventure here.

 - Fly over Doubtful Sound: If time is limited, but you don’t want to miss this Sound, a scenic 40-minute flight might be just what you are looking for.
-Check for discounts here.
+Check for discounts and reserve your Doubtful Sound flyover here.

 Save for later

 If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Have you visited Fiordland and Doubtful Sound New Zealand?